Pseudologia fantastica

 Fake till…

 …you make it.
 But make what?
-What is the final destination?
-Fake it till you become the best fake?
-Or fake it till you find yourself?
+What is the destination?
+Fake it till you become the best fake – or fake it till you find yourself?
+Perhaps the journey through lies, beliefs, and the realities of others exists so that we may recognise our own.

 Fake it till you make it definition: https://en.wikipedia.org/wiki/Fake_it_till_you_make_it

-Thierry Bae, Journal d ́inquiétude: https://vimeo.com/95333693
+Thierry Baë, Journal d’inquiétude: https://vimeo.com/95333693

 The Making of Berlin: https://www.divadloarcha.cz/en/program/detail/2739/2023-10-06-the-making-of-berlin